U.S. flag

 About

-For information on how the Census Bureau collects and maintains American Indian Areas, see the American Indian and Alaska Native Programs webpage.
+For information on how the Census Bureau collects and maintains American Indian areas, see the American Indian and Alaska Native Programs webpage.

 Related Information

-Page Last Revised - December 19, 2023
+Page Last Revised - January 17, 2025

 Is this page helpful?